Google Workspace Security Features Slash Collaboration Risks

 Look for a cloud collaboration suite that offers customized enterprise control over system configuration and application settings.
 Your administrators can streamline authentication, asset protection and operational control while keeping data safe and secure.

 To streamline this even further, be sure to consider a solution that gives you the ability to automate employee onboarding and offboarding within your workplace cloud collaboration suite.
+Cloud security with Google is assured.

-Security solutions, such as the one offered by our partner BetterCloud, automatically assign new employees the appropriate granular control settings.
+But there are other ways to ensure a safe, secure workplace cloud collaboration experience.
+Solutions, such as the one offered by our partner BetterCloud, automatically assign new employees the appropriate granular control settings.

 When they leave the organization, the system will automatically revoke access to all objects.
 All of this is done through custom workflows that reduce IT time and ensure that the data is safe.